 - geographical closeness, least important but if you are going to make multiple visits could be a factor

-In the UK there are a couple of websites (pets4homes and preloved ) that seem to be the mostly used mainstream sites for people selling puppies.
+In the UK there are a couple of websites (pets4homes and preloved ) that seem to be the most used mainstream sites for people selling puppies.
 So we started scanning those on a daily basis, hunting for a good fit.

 PICKING A PUP

 time a person gets to choose a relative

 It took us a few weeks of searching (it wasn’t like we were in a hurry) to find a seller that ticked all the boxes for us, in the end, we found a lady in Folkestone, who’s bitch had a litter of 11 (10 dogs, 1 bitch).
 We arranged to go down and visit her and the pups on a fantastic sunny afternoon, nice drive down to the coast.